-Rather than give useless generic examples, I used real examples (anonymized data) that I’ve run into over my career; that’s 6 years and $25m of marketing budget you’re tapping into.
+Rather than give useless generic examples, I used real examples (anonymized data) that I’ve run into over my career; that’s 6 years and $25m of marketing budget you’re tapping into in our Excel tutorial.

 Each tab is a new use case, and they get harder as they go from left to right.
 The first few are super simple but less obvious than you would think; I’ve seen enough people waste plenty of time that I had to include them.